jilliananderson/astroblog/src/pages/posts/trying-to-be-organized.md

 ## What do I want an organization system to do?

-I want to be able to:
+I want it to be able to:
 - Manage my time
 - List all my tasks so I don't forget them
 - Have a centralized place for reminders that are not necessarily tasks
 - Be easily accessible to me
 - Keep track of important dates, birthdays, appointments, etc.
-- Trick myself into good behaviors by tracking my habits in a way that feels fun and motivating
+- Trick me into good behaviors by tracking my habits in a way that feels fun and motivating

 I've long believed that, if I could come up with a system like this, I would be Supremely Organized™ and prevent myself from forgetting/losing important things.
 Unfortunately, this optimal organizational setup has proven quite elusive.
 Here are some of the things I've tried and my experiences with those methods.